choudhmh/maintenance-tracking/README.md

 Maintenance Records Table:

 - Display all maintenance logs
-- Include equipment name (joined from equipment data)
+- Includes equipment name (retrived from equipment data table)
 - Enable sorting and filtering
 - Group by equipment for better organization